supplepentan/penta_real_esrgan/README.md

 This is Browser-App maked from Real-ESRGAN.
 Using tools are FastAPI, Poetry of Python to backend-side, and Vue.js, Vite, Typescript, TailwindCSS of Javascript to frontend-side.
+This pytorch-environment is cuda-11.7, please, modifide your condition.

 # Usage